patti-favaron/ssbf-lib/README.md

 2012-03-08.ssb

-No restriction whatsoever is imposed on the directory an SSB file is stored in: SSB files can be copied, moved, compressed, used, freely.
+No restriction whatsoever applies the directory an SSB file is stored in: SSB files can be copied, moved, compressed, used, freely.

 ## Known limitations and wishful desires for future

-This specification refers to SSB _version 1.0_, which is limited to _ultrasonic anemometer quadruples_ each containing the three components of wind vector and the
+This specification refers to SSB _version 1.0_, which is limited to _ultrasonic anemometer quadruples_ each containing the three components of wind vector and sonic temperature.

+This is enough for the class of problems the author is interested in, namely airflow and atmospheric dispersion study.
+But surely does not fully encompass the whole realm of ultrasonic anemometers use cases.
+At least, not yet.

+Version 2 is then necessary for the future, with _at least_ support of:

+- Scalar concentration (and their conversion rules) storage, in addition to velocity components and temperatures.
+- Conventional temperature and humidity, as read using ultrasonic anemometer analog inputs.
+- Improved metadata.

+It is the author's opinion that Version 2 needs not to be backwards-compatible with current Version 1, and that, as Version 1, it will be both self-descriptive and efficient.
+But this is fully open to discussion with anyone interested.

+Note from Patrizia: _Basically, I have not worked directly on "Version 2", because I have no easy access to "enriched" data.
+I know that would be relatively easy to do, but having no systematic way to test it I preferred to pass the hand to someone with better access and knowledge than me.
+Would a Version 2 initiative ever develop, I'll be glad taking part to it.
+So, please, let me to stay informed.
+Of course, anyone wishing to enter this project is welcome!_

 ## Format description